-The safety razor design is tried and tested over many decades.
+The safety razor design is tried and tested for many decades.
 The standard safety razor works and works great!
-Offering a cheap and reliable way for shaving one’s face.
+Offering a cheap and reliable way of shaving one’s face.
 So, I can see what the creator of this back shaver was thinking.
 Use an existing design but slightly alter it for back shaving.

 Just add a long straight handle and watch the money pour in.
 Right?